10 best small towns that will make you love South Africa

 - Drinking a glass of wine next to Salvador’s fireplace.

-Also, be sure to check out these awesome destinations in South Africa should you wish to travel further in the country.
+Moreover, be sure to check out these excellent destinations in South Africa should you wish to travel further in the country.

 Have you visited any of these small towns in South Africa?